Fatmir Dalladaku: Time in Germany

 In 1989, Dalladaku received a scholarship to do a sub-specialization on cardiovascular surgery at the Deutsches Herzzentrum Berlin under the mentorship of Prof. Dr. Roland Hetzer.
 His initial plan was to go back to Kosovo after the 18-month period and together with his colleagues from the Department of Vascular Surgery to set up the much-needed cardiac surgery clinic at the Medical Faculty of the University of Prishtina.
 However, the original plan was never carried out as the abolition of Kosovo's autonomy in 1989 set in motion a chain of events that made its political future uncertain.
 As the political situation in Kosovo grew increasingly tense, by 1991, the majority of Kosovo Albanian professors and doctors, were fired from the University of Prishtina.
-With the permission of the newly created Kosovo's parallel structures of the Medical Faculty of the University of Prishtina, Dalladaku accepted the offer extended by the Deutsches Herzzentrum Berlin to remain in Berlin as a specialist physician.
+With permission from the newly created Kosovo's parallel structures of the Medical Faculty of the University of Prishtina, Dalladaku accepted the offer extended by the Deutsches Herzzentrum Berlin to remain in Berlin as a specialist physician.
 He performed his first open heart surgery in 1990 while in Berlin and has since performed over 4,000 such surgeries.

 In 1994, together with a group of colleagues from Berlin and Heidelberg, Dalladaku co-founded the MediClin Herzzentrum clinic in Lahr-Schwarzwald, Germany, where he is currently senior cardiovascular surgeon.

 He returned to Prishtina in 2003 to perform the first open-heart surgery in Kosovo.
 From 2004 to 2008, he was also engaged as a lecturer at the Medical Faculty of the University of Prishtina.
 He has written and co-authored numerous papers and has participated in many national and international medical symposiums.

 In 2020, he administered the first COVID-19 vaccine injection in Germany.